pallets/click/docs/utils.rst

 Printing Filenames
 ------------------

-Because filenames might not be unicode formatting them can be a bit tricky.
-Generally this is easier on Python 2 than 3 as you can just write the bytes to stdout with the print function, but at least on Python 3 you will need to always operate in unicode.
+Because filenames might not be unicode, formatting them can be a bit tricky.
+Generally this is easier on Python 2 than on 3 as you can just write the bytes to stdout with the print function, but at least on Python 3 you will need to always operate in unicode.

 The way this works with click is through the :func:`format_filename` function.
 It does a best effort conversion of the filename to Unicode and